MelvinShwuaner/Compound-Spheres/README.md

 ## Adding custom buffers
 if you have a custom shader that also lets you make the tiles glow, and you want to store the amount of glow each tile gives off, this is how!

-    foreach(SphereRow row in Manager)
+    SphereManagerSettings settings = new SphereManagerSettings(
+        DefaultSettings.CylindricalInitiation,
+        DefaultSettings.CartesianToCylindrical,
+        DefaultSettings.CylindricalRotation,
+        DefaultSettings.DefaultScale,
+        DefaultSettings.DefaultColor,
+        DefaultSettings.DefaultTextureIndex,
+        DefaultSettings.DefaultMode,
+        new Texture2D[]
         {
-        //the size is 4 since the glow is just one float, which take up 4 bytes ComputeBuffer buffer = row.AddCustomBuffer("Glow", 4);
-        float[] GlowData = new float[Cols];
-        for (int i = 0; i < GlowData.Length; i++)
-        {
-            GlowData[i] = UnityEngine.Random.Range(0.0f, 1.0f);
-        }
-        buffer.SetData(GlowData);
-    }
+            DefaultSettings.DefaultTexture
+        },
+        DefaultSettings.DefaultFormat,
+        DefaultSettings.DefaultMesh,
+        CompoundSphereMaterial,
+        DefaultSettings.DefaultRange,
+        new List<IBufferData>() { new CustomBufferData<Vector3>("AddedColors", 12, SphereTileAddedColor) }
+    );
-normally you have to manually release buffer memory, but here you dont! the manager will automatically release it once you destroy the manager. the add custom buffer requires you to provide how much bytes one variable requires, remember that floats take 4 bytes, so if you are storing vector3's then you need 12 bytes cuz it has 3 floats.
+normally you have to manually release buffer memory, but here you dont! the manager will automatically release it once you destroy the manager. the ibufferdata requires you to provide how much bytes one variable requires, remember that floats take 4 bytes, so if you are storing vector3's then you need 12 bytes cuz it has 3 floats. the last paramater is the function that returns the buffers type for any spheretile. use manager.updatecustom and manager.refreshcustom to update the custom buffer

 ## Sphere tiles
-sphere tiles are readonly, you cannot change their position and rotation once created, but their scales, texture and color are provided by a function and are not stored in memory, so every time they are accessed the function is called. this because if you move it / rotate it a gap can form in the sphere!
+sphere tiles are readonly, you cannot change their position and rotation once created, but their scales, texture and color are provided by a function, so every time they are updated the function is called. this because if you move it / rotate it a gap can form in the sphere!

     foreach(SphereRow row in Manager)
     {